 your furry friend understands that he won't always get to keep what he

 Repeat until your dog starts doing it faster, almost anticipating that he has to look away to get the treat!
+Your dog may not even approach your hand anymore, this means you are ready to move on to the next step.

 The words "leave-it" will predict that you are going to block the food on the floor and your dog might stop.
+The word MUST always come first, to have a predictive value.

 Randomly ignore a few good responses (do not give a treat but say your marker word or click).
 Start by missing one treat out of ten, then 2, then 3.
 Do not go below 70% or your dog might give up.
 If you stay at 7 treats out 10 good responses, you will be doing great!